What to Look for in a Non-Electric Car

 Transmission

-DCTs are awesome, by the standards of non-electric vehicles.
+The best transmission is an electric, but for an internal-combustion engine, DCTs are second best, and awesome compared to other transmissions.
 I was driving in a Taigun and 70-something kph and I wanted to get ahead.
 I pressed the accelerator significantly.
 We surged forward and I was happy.
 After a second or two, the salesman asked me, “Do you know what speed we’re at?”
-I looked at the speedo, and I was surprised to see 152.
+I looked at the speedo, and I was surprised to see triple digits.
 DCTs can accelerate so fast.
 They’re also very quick to change gears.
 I was in the 4th gear, accelerating significantly, at which point I found congestion ahead and eased off the accelerator.
 The DCT changed from 4 → 5→ 6 → 7 in one second!
 As another example, in a Creta DCT, I was next to a Dzire taxi and I wanted to get away.
 I pressed the accelerator significantly.
 After a fraction of a second, the turbo to kicked in, I was pressed back against my seat as the car surged forward.
-DCTs are suitable2 for such spirited driving.
+DCTs are suitable for such spirited driving.

-In addition to spirited driving, DCTs also perform great when driven in a relaxed manner.
+In addition to spirited driving, DCTs also perform great when driven in a relaxed manner: just be gentle with the accelerator.
+In other words, don’t surprise the transmission with unexpected inputs.

 DCTs are linear: the acceleration before, during and after a gear shift is the same.
 You don’t even know it has changed gears!
 Technology that works well enough to be seamless is amazing.